SUNRUSE/SprigganTS/README.md

     // "Top", "Middle", "Bottom"; default is "Middle" when not given. const verticalAlignment = "Top"

+    // When true, the viewport is cropped; anything which leaves the "emulated screen" is trimmed to the "emulated screen".
+    // Otherwise, sprites/etc. may be seen outside of the ResolutionX/ResolutionY box; this may be desirable, but may mean things which leave the scene do not.
+    // Defaults to true when not set. const crop = false

-    new Viewport(horizontalAlignment, verticalAlignment)
+    new Viewport(horizontalAlignment, verticalAlignment, crop)

-    new Viewport(horizontalAlignment, verticalAlignment, () => console.log("Called when any child of the viewport or their children are clicked or tapped"))
+    new Viewport(horizontalAlignment, verticalAlignment, crop, () => console.log("Called when any child of the viewport or their children are clicked or tapped"))

 ##### Sprite